Hi, Victoria had her last routine MRI on July 11th 2019. The update is available on

 Waiting Days

-Reflection – Distractions – there is a battle going on
+Reflection – Distractions – there

 Chapter 3 Post Op Recovery